airosent/Microservice-Implementation/README.md

 Receiving Data...The server will take the list and check it against a list of fruits.
 Then it will return data as JSON in a list of booleans.
 The list indicated True for fruits and False for non-fruits.
 The server will return an error if something goes wrong.

+The following image is a an UML diagram that illistrates what will be happening with the code.

 ![server-client](https://user-images.githubusercontent.com/83997457/180904410-1fae6f22-db16-4cd2-9f50-37c75bb6cf7b.png)